beabock/Endo-Review/scripts/04_analysis/MANUSCRIPT_PREPARATION_2_FIXED.md

 Our data strongly suggest that the true biodiversity of fungal endophytes is severely underestimated, a conclusion reinforced by both biological and methodological constraints.
 First, standard definitions of 'endophyte' exclude obligate symbionts such as Glomeromycota (Arbuscular Mycorrhizal Fungi); thus, our dataset represents a conservative lower bound of plant-associated fungal diversity.
 Second, despite analyzing 21,891 abstracts, we found evidence for only 3.5% of described fungal species (5,064 of 143,957) and 16.5% of fungal genera.

 Given that we have sampled only 0.8% of global plant diversity, the 'missing' fungal biodiversity likely resides within the 99.2% of known plant species that remain unexplored.
-This sampling gap has fundamental implications for estimates of global fungal richness, which rely heavily on extrapolations of plant-to-fungus ratios (Hawksworth & Lücking, 2017).
+This sampling gap has fundamental implications for estimates of global fungal richness, which rely heavily on extrapolations of plant-to-fungus ratios [@hawksworth_fungal_2017].
 Our data suggest that current ratios, derived largely from the depauperate endophyte communities of well-studied, temperate crops, likely fail to capture the hyperdiversity of the tropical and arid hosts that dominate the global flora.
 Current estimates of global fungal richness may therefore require significant upward revision as we expand sampling beyond the few dominant plant hosts currently represented in the literature.

 ![Figure 3: Temporal trends in methods reported for detecting fungal endophytes across the 21,891-abstract corpus.
 Molecular approaches were negligible before the 1990s and rose sharply after 2000; overall, 36.8% of studies in the corpus report molecular methods.](C:/Users/beabo/OneDrive%20-%20Northern%20Arizona%20University/NAU/Endo-Review/plots/supplementary/temporal_method_trends.png)

 ### From "Study-Level Negatives" to "Taxon-Level Ubiquity"
 A key challenge in testing ubiquity is the interpretation of "absence" reports.
 Our screening pipeline flagged 102 abstracts that indicated absence.
 Manual validation clarified that these were either irrelevant (40), simple false positives (i.e., abstracts incorrectly classified as 'Absence' by the model; 46), or reports of mixed results (15) where endophytes were found in some tissues but not others or in some plant individuals but not others.

-We identified only a single genuine "study-level absence" in the literature: a study reporting no fungal endophytes in *Phragmites australis* (Lambert & Casagrande, 2006).
-However, this absence is contradicted by numerous other studies that confirm diverse fungal endophyte communities in the same host species (e.g., Wirsel et al., 2001; Angelini et al., 2012; Clay et al., 2016).
+We identified only a single genuine "study-level absence" in the literature: a study reporting no fungal endophytes in *Phragmites australis* [@lambert_no_2006].
+However, this absence is contradicted by numerous other studies that confirm diverse fungal endophyte communities in the same host species [@wirsel_genetic_2001; @angelini_endophytic_2012; @clay_diversity_2016].
 This specific case perfectly illustrates our core distinction: while individual studies may fail to detect endophytes ("study-level negatives"), "taxon-level ubiquity" holds true.
 We found no evidence of a plant taxon that is consistently free of fungal endophytes.

 ### Limitations of Scope
 Our analysis relies on metadata and claims extracted from scientific abstracts.
 While this approach enables a scale of analysis impossible with manual full-text review, it inherently produces a conservative dataset, as abstracts may not explicitly list every host species or collection site.
 However, even if full-text mining significantly increased species recovery, the vast majority of global plant biodiversity would remain verifyingly unexplored.

-We also consider the role of publication bias, or the 'file drawer problem' (Rosenthal, 1979).
+We also consider the role of publication bias, or the 'file drawer problem' [@rosenthal_file_1979].
 In the context of the ubiquity paradigm, this bias is likely circular: failure to detect endophytes is often attributed to methodological error rather than biological absence, discouraging the publication of negative results.
 Thus, our 'zero verifiable absence' finding reflects the consensus of the published record, which is itself shaped by the assumption of ubiquity.

 Finally, our restriction to English-language abstracts imposes a linguistic filter on the map of knowledge.
 Consequently, the 'zero' counts observed in many nations in the Global South (e.g., across substantial portions of Africa) likely reflect a dual failure: a genuine scarcity of funded biodiversity monitoring, compounded by an indexing bias that excludes regional or non-English journals from global databases.

 ### Conclusions
 This concentration of research has profound practical consequences.
-By prioritizing the Global North, we are effectively ignoring the tropical and arid biodiversity hotspots of the Global South (Myers et al., 2000), regions where plants face some of the most extreme environmental pressures (Seneviratne et al., 2021).
+By prioritizing the Global North, we are effectively ignoring the tropical and arid biodiversity hotspots of the Global South [@myers_biodiversity_2000], regions where plants face some of the most extreme environmental pressures [@seneviratne_weather_2023].
 This geographic skew is particularly critical given the contrasting biogeography of fungal guilds.
-While the diversity of key soil guilds, particularly ectomycorrhizal fungi (definitionally excluded from being endophytes), peaks in temperate and boreal zones (Tedersoo et al., 2014), foliar endophytes appear to follow the canonical latitudinal diversity gradient, reaching peak richness in the tropics (Arnold et al., 2000).
+While the diversity of key soil guilds, particularly ectomycorrhizal fungi (definitionally excluded from being endophytes), peaks in temperate and boreal zones [@tedersoo_global_2014], foliar endophytes appear to follow the canonical latitudinal diversity gradient, reaching peak richness in the tropics [@arnold_are_2000].
 By concentrating 77% of research in the Global North, the field has inadvertently aligned its sampling effort with the diversity centers of mycorrhizae, while systematically ignoring the hyperdiverse centers of endophytic life.

-This reframes the research bias from a simple academic gap to a significant bottleneck in global bioprospecting (El-Shora & El-Sayed, 2023; Newman & Cragg, 2012; Strobel, 2003).
-The cost of this omission is illustrated by recent successes in under-sampled, extreme environments; for instance, endophytes from the Antarctic angiosperm *Colobanthus quitensis* have yielded unique metabolic pathways with potential applications in neurodegenerative disease treatment (Bertini et al., 2022).
+This reframes the research bias from a simple academic gap to a significant bottleneck in global bioprospecting ([@newman_natural_2012]; [@strobel_endophytes_2003]).
+The cost of this omission is illustrated by recent successes in under-sampled, extreme environments; for instance, endophytes from the Antarctic angiosperm *Colobanthus quitensis* have yielded unique metabolic pathways with potential applications in neurodegenerative disease treatment [@bertini_biodiversity_2022].
 Such discoveries confirm that the 99% of plant hosts currently excluded from our limited, sampling biased toward the Global North represent a vast, untapped reservoir of functional biology.

 Beyond quantifying this bias, our analysis provides a corrective tool: a data-driven roadmap of the plant taxa and geographic regions that define the 'missing' majority of the literature.
 Provided in the Supplementary Information, this resource identifies priority targets, such as the phyla Charophyta and Bryophyta and nations like Tonga, where directed sampling is most likely to maximize novelty.
 Having established the global ubiquity of fungal endophytes, the field must now pivot from verifying their presence to exploring their function.
 By redirecting research toward these neglected lineages and regions, we can unlock the next generation of climate-resilient symbioses and biotechnologies hidden within the world's most threatened ecosystems.

----
 ## Methods
 Our methodology followed a three-phase computational workflow.
 Phase 1: High-Sensitivity Screening.
 We developed a two-stage machine learning pipeline to first isolate relevant primary research (n=19,447) and then classify these abstracts for potential absence claims.
 Phase 2: Human Validation.
 We manually reviewed all abstracts flagged as potential absences (n=102) to verify the 'zero absence' finding.
 Phase 3: Extraction & Mapping.
 We applied a validated extraction pipeline to the relevant corpus.
 To ensure our bias analysis focused strictly on endophytes, we excluded abstracts focused solely on mycorrhizal fungi, resulting in a final analytical dataset of 19,199 abstracts for taxonomic and geographic mapping.